bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-06-28-newsletter.md

     being coerced.
 The idea had not received any discussion on the mailing list as of this writing.

-## Waiting for confirmation #7: Network Interest
+## Waiting for confirmation #7: Network Resources

 _A limited weekly [series][policy series] about transaction relay, mempool inclusion, and mining transaction selection---including why Bitcoin Core has a more restrictive policy than allowed by consensus and how wallets can use that policy most effectively._

-{% include specials/policy/en/07-network-interest.md %}
+{% include specials/policy/en/07-network-resources.md %}

 ## Selected Q&A from Bitcoin Stack Exchange